Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/HTM.md

 At the moment HTM offers a GBFS feed having incorrect data.

-HTM should offer the data using one of the standards: MDS, GBFS or TOMP.
+HTM should offer the data using one of the standards: MDS or GBFS.
 Preferably MDS.

 ### Add vehicle type